jlsutherland/doc2text/README.rst

 `doc2text` is developed and tested on Ubuntu 16.04 LTS Xenial Xerus.
 We do not pretend to serve all operating systems at the moment because that would be irresponsible.
 Please use this software with a huge grain of salt.
 We are currently working on:

 - Increasing the responsiveness of the text block identifier.
-- Optimizing the binarization for tesseract detection
+- Optimizing the binarization for tesseract detection.
+- Identifying text in multiple columns (right now, treats as one big column).
+- Handling tables.
 - Many other optimizations.

 Support and Contributions